-Coke vs. Pepsi Stock: Maybe You Can Beat the Real Thing - Cabot Wealth Network
+Coke vs. Pepsi Stock: Maybe You Can Beat the Real Thing

 Coke vs. Pepsi Stock: Tale of the Tape

 KO stock has long been a staple of income investors’ long-term portfolios.
-It’s one of the most reliable dividend stocks you can find, and a premier dividend grower (Dividend Aristocrat, they’re called), having raised its payout annually for the last 56 years.
-While its share price appreciation has slowed over the years, it’s still up 115% in the last decade – well below the 216% return in the S&P 500, though the dividend growth and high yields (currently 3.0%) help matters.
+It’s one of the most reliable dividend stocks you can find, and a premier dividend grower (Dividend Aristocrats, they’re called), having raised its payout annually for the last 56 years.
+While its share price appreciation has slowed over the years, it’s still up 45% in the last decade – well below the 155% return in the S&P 500, though the dividend growth and high yields (currently 3.1%) help matters.

-Here’s where the two soda stocks differ: PEP is actually beating the market this year.
-It’s up 25% in 2019, better than the 21% return in the S&P 500, and much better than Coca-Cola stock’s 14.4% return.
-Both have beaten the market over the last two years.
+Both trail the S&P 500 in the last year, with Pepsi stock down 9.4% and Coke down a similar 8.3%.

 In turbulent markets, investors turn to dividend-paying market stalwarts like Coke and Pepsi.
-But Pepsi has outperformed, for two reasons:
+But Pepsi has slightly outperformed, for two reasons:

-- The stock is much cheaper.
-Even after outperforming KO stock for the past year, its price-to-earnings ratio (15) is less than half Coke’s (29).
+- The stock is cheaper.
+Even after outperforming KO stock for the year, its price-to-earnings ratio is still roughly equal to Coke’s.
+On a price-to-sales basis, Pepsi (2.5) is markedly cheaper than Coke (5.6).

 - Better dividend growth.
 Over the past five years, Pepsi has raised its dividend by an average of 9.8% per year.
 Coca-Cola has raised its dividend by an average of just 5.6% per year during that time.

-As for sales and earnings growth, they’re pretty similar.
-Both are growing revenues by just single digits these days, as you might expect from two companies that have been in business since the 1800s.
-Earnings aren’t much better; Pepsi’s are expected to be down this year, Coke’s are projected to increase very slightly.
-Even as both companies expand their product offerings, their global reaches extend so far that there’s not much globe left to conquer; people in Yemen have probably taken the Pepsi Challenge.

-If it’s growth you seek, I wouldn’t invest in either stock.
-However, if you’re investing for the long haul, let me refer you to this statistic Tom Hutchinson, our dividend expert and chief analyst of Cabot Dividend Investor, gave out at our annual Cabot Wealth Summit in August: if you had invested $20,000 in Pepsi stock 10 years ago and had the dividends reinvested, today you would have $63,688 – better than the $62,954 you’d have if you’d bought the S&P 500, despite the fact that it’s underperformed the market for the last decade.
+That said, if it’s growth you seek, I wouldn’t invest in either stock.
+However, if you’re investing for the long haul, let me refer you to this statistic Tom Hutchinson, our dividend expert and chief analyst of Cabot Dividend Investor, gave recently: if you had invested $10,000 in Pepsi stock 10 years ago and had the dividends reinvested, today you would have $26,993 – not a bad return, despite the fact that it has (like Coca-Cola) underperformed the market during that time.

 PEP Trending Better

 That’s the power of dividend reinvestment.
 And it’s why you’d be wise to have either KO or PEP in your retirement portfolio.
-Buy one of them today, stash it away for 10 years … and you may triple your money even with modest annual share price appreciation.
+Buy one of them today, stash it away for 10 years … and you may nearly triple your money (or better!) even with modest annual share price appreciation.

-If I had to register a verdict on Coke vs. Pepsi stock, because it has more momentum, PEP might be a better play right now.
+If I had to register a verdict on Coke vs. Pepsi stock, because of the disparity in valuation, PEP might be a better play right now.
 But you’ll probably do just fine with either.

 In that respect at least, Seinfeld’s wrong.
 Pepsi’s just as good as Coke.